When is Emma Stone and Jonah Hill's Maniac on Netflix? What's it about? Is there a trailer?

 Is there a trailer?

+The first trailer was released on Monday 6th August – and based on the first look, Netflix is clearly preparing to play some serious mind games with this series.

-There’s no trailer yet, but a number of first-look images were released during a Netflix event in Rome.
+Before the trailer was released, a number of first-look images were released during a Netflix event in Rome.
 In the teaser images, Stone and Hill’s characters appear to be test subjects participating in the mystery pharmaceutical trial, dressed in identical grey jumpsuits.

 There’s also a snap of Justin Theroux in character – a picture which his documentary-making cousin Louis has commented on…